Portia Holdsworth is a freelance writer, journalist, developmental book editor, and photographer who specialises in people and places.

 Are you represented by an agent?

-To date, P. E. Holdsworth has not contacted any literary agencies regarding her work.
-If you are an agent interested in representing P. E. Holdsworth then please do get in touch.
+To date, I have not contacted any literary agencies regarding representation for my journalism or manuscript.
+If you are an agent interested in representing me then please do get in touch.

 Will you guest speak at an event or be a guest on my podcast?

 Absolutely!
 Be warned, I'm a true chatty Northerner.
 Drop me a line if you would like me to come along to an event/podcast and talk life-writing or life.